OmShirke/WinDhan/UserGuide.md

 # install dependencies
 npm install

-# create a .env file in server folder and add you mongodb credentials
+# create a .env file in server folder and add your mongodb credentials
 MONGODB=<Your MongoDB connection string>
 PORT=4000